Janna Holmstedt

 www.squidproject.net >>

-SQUID is an artists-run text archive on the Internet and a framework for live arrangements such as public events.
+SQUID is an artists-run text archive on the Internet and a framework for different live arrangements.
 It is run by Janna Holmstedt (SE), Katja Aglert (SE) and Martijn van Berkum (NL).
 Ongoing since 2005.

 Nu-institutet [The Now Institutet]